Lithium876/OperatingSystemProject2017/README.md

 ### Assignment Requirements

-You have been asked to simulate a Multi-Level Queue algorithm.
+You have been asked to simulate a **Multi-Level Queue**  algorithm.
 The simulation should allow the user the option to specify how many processes should be used at execution time.
 The simulation should automatically generate the processes and randomly assigned them a Process Type, Priority, Arrival and Burst Time.
 When the simulation completes a report should be generated to display the intervals that each process ran.
 This should be presented in a tabular format and also saved to a text file for subsequent retrieval and marking.

-The <i>Process Control Block (PCB)</i> should include (at minimum) the following elements:
+The *Process Control Block (PCB)* should include (at minimum) the following elements:

 <table>
   <thead>